 Chapter 1606 – Montgomery GI Bill – Select Reserve (MGIB-SR)

 The Montgomery GI Bill – Select Reserve (MGIB-SR) is for those participating in the Selected Reserve in the Army Reserve, Naval Reserve, Air Force Reserve, Marine Corps Reserve, Coast Guard Reserve, Army National Guard and Air National Guard.
 The Department of Veterans Affairs administers the program.
 Learn more at benefits.va.gov/gibill

 Step 2: Apply for Your VA College Benefits

 With the assistance of your military enrollment counselor, complete all necessary VA forms to begin the VA college benefits application process.
 If you do not have a Certificate of Eligibility from the regional VA office for GCU, complete the appropriate Veterans Online Application (VONAPP) for your benefits.

 Servicemembers with questions can reach our university's certifying officer here.

 Step 3: Submit VA Forms to GCU Veterans Affairs Office

-Submit the following documents to the GCU Veterans Affairs Office and to your enrollment counselor.
+Submit the following documents to the GCU Veterans Affairs Office and to your university counselor.
 Call us at 855-GCU-LOPE for additional questions about educational benefits.